AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 - A [Boilerplate for WP plugins][wp-react-boilerplate]
 - Take a look at React Native

+# Session 5 - [Intent in Software Design][intent-software] - Helen Hou-Sandí (@helenhousandi)

+- Naming is hard, but very very important.
+- `.wp-core-ui` Javascript from core that could be front or back end.
+- Be Intentional
+- "Backwards compatibility is not just about accommodating the past but deliberately considering the future."

 # Random Notes

 - AeroPress for good french press coffee